BotBitmap/NGDK/README.md

-# NGDK_FORK
+# NGDK
 SDK for Neo Geo (Beta version)

 Discord : https://discord.gg/2VCJN5c

 Fork of https://github.com/Kannagi/NGDK

+This repository will only be used for the source code, for a binary installation, please use: https://github.com/BrokeStudio/NGDK

-This fork has makefiles that should compile under Linux and Windows (With MSYS2 MinGW 64-bit/WSL)
+NGDK has makefiles that should compile under Linux and Windows (With MSYS2 MinGW 64-bit/WSL)

 ## Dependencies
 1. m68k-elf-gcc (To target the m68k processor) For an easier installation, use the toolchain (https://github.com/BotBitmap/CTMZ_Toolchain)